 Let’s talk a bit more about the specificity of inbound marketing in the DACH region.
 What is, in your opinion, characteristic of it?
 How does it differ from inbound marketing in other parts of Europe?

 From my personal experience, the German market is still very focused on traditional marketing tactics and has only started to adapt inbound marketing as a new strategy in the past three years.
-Online marketing, content marketing, SEO and conversion optimization are topics that are widely discussed by marketing professionals, but combining these tactics to a comprehensive strategy is something the DACH market needs to understand.
+Online marketing, content marketing, SEO, SaaS link building, and conversion optimization are topics that are widely discussed by marketing professionals, but combining these tactics to a comprehensive strategy is something the DACH market needs to understand.
 Moreover, there are a lot of small and medium-sized businesses in the region that still have to develop a marketing approach that attracts customers.
 Some of these businesses are sceptical about the return on investment of measures like content marketing.
 But in our annual marketing and sales report “State of Inbound” we have seen that companies that rely on inbound marketing are four times more likely to rate their making strategy as effective.
 Hence, SMBs should overcome their delay in exploring new marketing paths.

 Is inbound marketing good for any ecommerce business?
 How small market players can benefit from inbound marketing solutions?